-You may constantly be bombarded with new subjects that should bother you and your loved ones.
-Don’t buy anything containing BPA.
-Stay away from the microwave.
-Only keep your cooking in glass storage sets, not plastic.
+You may constantly hear about new subjects that should bother you and your family.
+Don’t buy products that has BPA.
+Steer clear of the microwave.
+Only store your cooking in glass storage sets, not plastic.

-Now people are talking to you about indoor air quality (or IAQ) in Ocala.
-Don’t use strong chemicals to clean your home.
+Now everyone is telling you about indoor air quality (or IAQ) in Ocala.
+You shouldn’t use strong chemicals to clean your home.
 You need to invest in an air purification system.
-You need to use essential oils as an alternative to air fresheners.
+You need to use essential oils instead of air fresheners.

 And on and on it goes.